 Read more: Preschools with outdoor spaces in Singapore

-What is a forest school?
+What is a Forest School?

 What is an FSA-recognised Forest School Provider?

-Forest School Association has a list of FSA-recognised providers that undergo a regular evaluation process to ensure that they meet the minimum benchmarks of a quality Forest School.
+The Forest School Association has a list of FSA-recognised providers that undergo a regular evaluation process to ensure that they meet the minimum benchmarks of a quality Forest School.
 One of the main requirements of an FSA recognised Forest School of any nursery, school or organisation is to have at least one Level 3 trained Forest School practitioner on staff, so always ask to be sure.
 Other FSA-recognised requirements include rigorous safety policies, risk assessments, and first aid training among many other criteria – find out more here.

-Outdoor play & forest school programmes in Singapore
+Outdoor Play & Forest Schools in Singapore

-Tanglin Trust School: Forest school programme
+Tanglin Trust School: Forest School Programme

 Tanglin Trust School, 95 Portsdown Road, Singapore 139299, Tel: (+65) 6778 0771, www.tts.edu.sg

-EtonHouse International School Thomson: Forest School programme
+EtonHouse International School Thomson: Forest School Programme

-EtonHouse International School Thomson, 8 Thomson Lane, Singapore 29774, Tel: (+65) 6252 3322, www.etonhouse.edu.sg/school/thomson
+EtonHouse International School Thomson, 8 Thomson Lane, Singapore 29774, www.etonhouse.edu.sg/school/thomson

-The Grange Institution: Forest School-inspired initiative
+The Grange Institution: Green Granger initiative

 The Grange Institution, 449 Yio Chu Kang Road, Singapore 805946, Tel: (+65) 6817 3630, www.thegrange.edu.sg